 Bear in mind...

-Carrie also advised that it’s worth bearing in mind the problems that can and do arise during the shows.
+Carrie advised that it’s worth bearing in mind that problems can and do arise during the shows.
 She said, “Always have a contingency plan.
 The worse can, and often does happen without warning, so it’s a good idea to have a ‘Plan B’.
 Never disregard any premonition or nightmare scenario from actually happening, and remember to consider the small details and take nothing for granted."

 Useful items you might forget: